Construction Networking Event in UAE | Technology ConFex

 Regulations in the UAE and KSA mandate that certain data, such as personal or financial information, must be hosted within the country, leading to increasing reliance on local data centres.
 Given that data centres are increasingly essential, to become more energy efficient they require specialised architectural and engineering design to contribute to tough ESG expectations.
 This panel will delve into the challenges and opportunities of developing robust and sustainable data centres in the region, focusing on regulatory compliance, energy, water and cooling efficiency, and the cutting-edge construction technologies required.

-Panel: Navigating compliance in data sovereignty and cross-border transfers
+Fireside chat: Navigating compliance in data sovereignty and cross-border transfers

 As ConTech and PropTech transform the real estate landscape in the UAE and Saudi Arabia, the management and security of data are becoming increasingly critical.
 Local regulations governing data sovereignty and cross-border data transfers have grown more complex, especially considering global data protection trends.
 This session will explore the specific challenges companies face and offer actionable insights on how to ensure compliance with data sovereignty laws while leveraging the benefits of global data flows.